samyakjain1990/Python_learning/README.md

 # Python_learning

-This is my python learning repo where i have added programs for below:
+This is my python learning where i have added programs for below topics :

-a) numbers
+- numbers
-b) operators
+- operators
-c) comments
+- comments
-d) variable
+- variable
-e) strings
+- strings
-f) boolean and Conditional logic
+- boolean and Conditional logic
-g) for Loop
+- for Loop
-h) while loop
+- while loop
-i) Lists
+- Lists